Computational Methods for Earth and Planetary Science

-The Solid Earth Physics and Computational Geoscience Group at the Niels Bohr Institute is engaged in inverse theory and algorithm development for the solution of complex problems in the study of the Earth's interior.
+The Computational Methods for Earth and Planetary Science Group at the Niels Bohr Institute is engaged in inverse theory and algorithm development for the solution of complex problems in the study of the Earth's interior.
 Of particular interest to us is the integration of quantitative geophysical and geological models and the related computational challenges.

 Our projects span from large-scale planetary studies to Earth resource exploration, including drinking water, geothermal energy and mineral resources.
 All these activities share common themes that continue to fascinate us: nonlinear inverse problems, the search for feasible solutions, probabilistic Earth models, and the complex flow of information from uncertain observations, through numerical modeling, to final interpretions and decisions.

 Our research is about the fundamental assumptions behind data analysis algorithms, development of new computational ideas, and new ways of tackling the most difficult challenges in computational Earth and planetary science.